crdrost/essay-seeds/misc/rational_units.md

 >   to show on the screen, so that the audience will understand that I'm
 >   human' -- well, the proof that physicists are human is the idiocy of
 >   all the different units which they use in measuring energy.

-# Appendix B: The Mean Solar Day and the Definition of the Second #

-The rational epoch was chosen in particular because it lies near the POSIX epoch and also lies before all of the modern UTC leap seconds, thus leap second handling can be done with code that only looks forward in time.

-As discussed in the text, the base unit of time is the instant, which is an atomic unit of time which exists in a fixed conversion factor to the second of approximately:

-    1 i = 0.086 400 002 727 402 s

-The leading terms are determined by the desire to make 1 Mi ~= 86 400 s, which is one SI day.
-But instead I have chosen the rational day to be approximately 2.73 ms longer than this.
-Why?

-The fact is that the mean solar day right now is actually a little longer than the SI day: from 1965-1985 it was about 2.5 ms longer, although in recent years it has dropped to only be about 1 ms longer.
-(There is a tremendous amount of noise, with decades routinely varying by ~1 ms/decade.)
-But there appears to be a long-term average lengthening effect of maybe 1.7 ms/century due to many causes, one of which is tidal braking from the Moon.
-This means that the length of the mean solar day may be approximately 1 Mi in 2100 or afterwards.
-In the intervening years, I calculate that the accumulated deviation might collect to be about a minute in magnitude, and then it would decrease for the following hundred years, so that "leap seconds" would not need to be a serious problem until perhaps the year 2300 or so, barring unforseen events.

-If we did institute them now, at least they would be the right sort of leap seconds -- the current SI-based system, called UTC, inserts an extra second at the end of hours which should not have 61 seconds, and the most obvious way to do this with a counter (like POSIX specifies) is to keep the counter on one value for two seconds.
-This breaks the bijectiveness of the mapping in a way that "jumping ahead" by one count doesn't.

-However, the system as I've presented it already provides a secondary scheme for inserting leap seconds in the form of time zone differences, without compromising the central atomicness of the clock.
-A named time zone can track alternate